NHSDigital/dtos-cohort-manager/docs/user-guides/Git_branching-strategies.md

 ### Example GitHub Flow with Release Branches Workflow

 In the example below, developers create **feature branches** off the `main` branch, work on their changes, and then open pull requests to merge their changes back into the `main` branch.
-When one or more PRs are ready for release, a `release` branch is created from `main` to act as a backstop incase changes need to be pulled out of the release, or hotfixes are needed while the release is in progress.
-The release branch does ot need to be merged back into `main` as the release branch is created from `main` and only contains changes that have already been merged into `main`.
+When one or more PRs are ready for release, a `release` branch is created from `main` to act as a backstop in case changes need to be pulled out of the release, or hotfixes are needed while the release is in progress.
+The release branch does not need to be merged back into `main` as the release branch is created from `main` and only contains changes that have already been merged into `main`.

 ```mermaid
 %%{init: {'theme':'base', 'themeVariables': { 'git0':'#3b82f6','git1':'#10b981','git2':'#f59e0b','git3':'#10b981','git4':'#fe45be','git5':'#fe45be'}}}%%